Talent Development and Engagement

 IGM Financial also has a strong culture of engagement and regularly seeks employees’ and advisors’ opinions to understand what matters to them, how the companies are doing, and how to continuously improve.
 In addition, individual performance reviews, regular employee forums and other opportunities to engage with employees also help IGM Financial to understand if each operating company is achieving its goal to attract and retain top talent.

-IGM Financial’s operating companies offer a variety of in-house programs to support leadership skills:
+IGM Financial’s operating companies offer a variety of in-house programs to support leadership skills, such as the following:

-Great-West Life and Investors Group, with support from Power Corporation, announced in May 2017 a new partnership with the University of Manitoba for the creation of the Institute for Leadership Development.
-This teaching and research institute will focus on developing future leaders, thus contributing to build stronger communities and businesses in Manitoba and across Canada.
+Great-West Life and IG Wealth Management, with support from our parent company Power Corporation, partnered with the University of Manitoba for the creation of the Institute for Leadership Development.
+This teaching and research institute focusses on developing future leaders, thus contributing to build stronger communities and businesses in Manitoba and across Canada.

 Imerys’ managerial principle Imerys Leadership Behaviors, which was rolled out in 2016, has become an integral part of the entire talent management cycle, from recruitment, to performance and potential assessment, to development and succession plans.
 Annual reviews are now composed of a shared evaluation between employees and their line manager based on these principles.